-All CPE program staff and students in programs of CPE at Self Regional Healthcare are expected to uphold and abide by the Code of Professional Ethics as detailed in ACPE Standard 100.
-A copy of ACPE Code of Professional Ethics is listed below.
+All CPE program staff and students in programs of CPE at Self Regional Healthcare are expected to uphold and abide by the Code of Professional Ethics as detailed below.

-Standard 100 Code of Professional Ethics for ACPE Members
+Code of Professional Ethics for Members of ACPE

 Maintenance of high standards of ethical conduct is a responsibility shared by all ACPE members and students.
 The same ethical standards apply to both ACPE Members and Non-Members.